snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 <h3 id="custom">2.2 Custom recovery scenarios</h3>

 In addition to these recovery scenarios, we still wanted to make the idea of recovery scenario extensible.
-As such, if the recovery you want to perform is not is not covered by the ones listed above, you can define your own by following [the guide in the repository][custom-recovery-scenario].
+As such, if the recovery you want to perform is not covered by the ones listed above, you can define your own by following [the guide in the repository][custom-recovery-scenario].

 If you think your recovery scenario will be useful to others, please consider opening a pull